Jesus Calms the Storm

 A question aimed more at Jesus than the storm

 The disciples' response, once they wake him, isn't a calm request for help.
-It's something closer to an accusation: "Teacher, don't you care if we drown?"
-(Mark 4:38, NIV).
+It's something closer to an accusation: "Teacher, do you not care if we perish?"
+(Mark 4:38, RSV-CE).
 The question says as much about their state of mind as the storm does — they aren't simply afraid of the water.
 They seem genuinely unsettled that Jesus could sleep through a crisis they were certain would kill them, as if his calm were itself a kind of abandonment.

 A command, not a prayer

-What Jesus does next is described with striking directness: "He got up, rebuked the wind and said to the waves, 'Quiet!
+What Jesus does next is described with striking directness: "He awoke and rebuked the wind, and said to the sea, 'Peace!
 Be still!'
-Then the wind died down and it was completely calm" (Mark 4:39, NIV).
+And the wind ceased, and there was a great calm" (Mark 4:39, RSV-CE).
 There's no prayer recorded here, no appeal to God on the disciples' behalf — just a command, addressed to the wind and the sea themselves, as though they were capable of obeying him directly.
 The storm doesn't gradually subside.
 It stops.

 A stranger question than the storm itself

-The disciples' fear doesn't end once the water calms — if anything, it sharpens: "They were terrified and asked each other, 'Who is this?
-Even the wind and the waves obey him!'"
-(Mark 4:41, NIV).
+The disciples' fear doesn't end once the water calms — if anything, it sharpens: "They were filled with awe, and said to one another, 'Who then is this, that even wind and sea obey him?'"
+(Mark 4:41, RSV-CE).
 The calm sea raises a harder question than the storm ever did.
 It's a detail worth sitting with: the miracle here isn't simply rescue from danger, but the disciples' dawning, uneasy realization of exactly who had been asleep in the boat with them the entire time.

 Trivia